Connect with us

 “So far, the conversation is still very much on infrastructure but there is little talk about what the infrastructure is going to achieve, and it seems like we are appealing for the private sector to come but not telling them why.”

-Despite Sh10 billion being pumped into Konza since the 2015/2016 financial year, KoTDA is yet to complete basic infrastructure including roads and amenities such as water and sewer lines.
-The slow pace of the project has seen even the most enthusiastic investors growing cold feet about the idea.
+Despite Sh10 billion invested in Konza since the 2015/2016 financial year, KoTDA has not completed basic infrastructure like roads, water, and sewer lines.
+The slow progress has discouraged even the most enthusiastic investors.

 “It has taken too long and I think people have moved on,” Josiah Mugambi, founder of Alba.one, a Nairobi-based software company, who was initially excited by the “Africa Silicon Savanna” project, said in an interview with Reuters.

-Interestingly, despite a host of local and international tech giants initially expressing an interest to invest into the proposed city, the business world now appears to have shifted its focus to Rwanda, which is building its tech city.
+Interestingly, despite a host of local and international tech giants initially expressing an interest in investing in the proposed city, the business world now appears to have shifted its focus to Rwanda, which is building its tech city.

 “Nobody can wait that long for a city to be built.
 For a tech entrepreneur, they think about where their startup will be two to three years down the line,” said Mr Mugambi.